mallim/mallim-blog1/_posts/2018-03-20-hello-world.md

 Disqus website itself too generic to be helpful.

 * Inspired by [Setup up a jekyll blog using github pages and disqus comments](http://vdaubry.github.io/2014/10/19/setup-a-jekyll-blog/)
-* Done by the step here [Disqus comments setup for Jekyll](https://desiredpersona.com/disqus-comments-jekyll/)
+* Done by using the instructions here [Disqus comments setup for Jekyll](https://desiredpersona.com/disqus-comments-jekyll/)

 ### What's next?